jasonpeacock/websites/jasonpeacock.markdown/content/projects/markdown-websites/index.md

 > </footer>
 </div>

 The same lesson applies to websites and their content.
-I'm using [Git](https://git-scm.com/) for versioning my websites and content, and [Github](https://github.com/) for backup.
+I'm using [Git](https://git-scm.com/) for versioning my websites and content, and [GitHub](https://github.com/) for backup.

-Github is free for personal/public use, and as the website is public it's OK for the source to also be public.
+GitHub is free for personal/public use, and as the website is public it's OK for the source to also be public.
 I learned a lot from digging into others' website repositories, I don't want to prevent others from learning from my own website repositories.

 ### Managing Large Files